venovako/AccJac/README.md

 ## Other

+To find incomplete or unstable code, search for the `TODO` markers in the sources.

 Additional material is available in the `etc`, `var`, and `alt` subdirectories.

 Static, single-threaded Windows executables can be found [here](https://web.math.pmf.unizg.hr/~venovako/venovako.exe) or [here](https://venovako.eu/venovako.exe).